SysKitTeam/docs-spdockit/compare-sharepoint-configurations/compare-web-config-files.md

 ---
-title: Compare Web.Config Files
-description: >-
-  This article describes how to use SPDocKit to compare web.config files across different servers, web applications, and web application zones.
+description: This article describes how to use SPDocKit to compare web.config files across different servers, web applications, and web application zones.
-author: Martin Pisacic
-date: 18/5/2017
 ---

 # Compare Web.Config Files